Indra Devi

 She went to India in her twenties, becoming a film star there and acquiring the stage name Indra Devi.
 She was the first woman to study under the yoga guru Krishnamacharya at the Mysore Palace, alongside B.K.S Iyengar and K. Pattabhi Jois who went on to become yoga gurus.
-Moving to China, she taught the first yoga classes in that country at Madame Chiang Kai-shek's house.
+Moving to China, she taught the first yoga classes in that country at the house of Soong Mei-ling, wife of Chiang Kai-shek.

 Her popularization of yoga in America through her many celebrity pupils in Hollywood, and her books advocating yoga for stress relief, earned her the nickname "first lady of yoga".
 Her biographer, Michelle Goldberg, wrote that Devi "planted the seeds for the yoga boom of the 1990s".

 Early years

 Eugenie "Zhenya" Peterson was born on 12 May 1899 in Riga in the Russian Empire (now Latvia), to Vasili Peterson, a Swedish bank director, and Aleksandra Labunskaya, a Russian noblewoman who acted at the Nezlobina Theatre.
 Eugenie was given a Russian Orthodox baptism.
 She went to high school in Saint Petersburg, graduating with a gold medal in 1917.
 She briefly attended drama school in Moscow.
 In the Russian Revolution, her father served as an army officer and went missing in action in the civil war.
 Eugenie and her mother escaped to Latvia as the Bolsheviks came to power in 1917, losing the family fortune; in 1920 they moved to Poland, and in 1921 to Berlin, where she became an actress and dancer.